AndreyLebedev95/vue-use-wake-lock/README.md

 # ⚡️ vue-use-wake-lock

-A lightweight Vue 3 hook for managing the Wake Lock API — prevents your device from going to sleep.
+useWakeLock is the lightweight Vue 3 hook for managing the Wake Lock API — prevents your device from going to sleep.

 ---